W H Nash

 Extended: Rusper (1825 onwards – probably not built)

-Henry Ockenden (1793-1868) is variously listed in contemporary directories – as a carpenter (PD 1828), a builder in 1855 and between 1862 and 1867 as Henry Ockenden and Son of West Green, Crawley; in fact the premises were in the adjacent parish of Ifield.
+Henry Ockenden (1793-1868) is variously listed in contemporary directories – as a carpenter (PD 1828), a builder in 1855 and between 1862 and 1867 as Henry Ockenden and Son of West Green in the parish of Crawley; in fact the premises were in the adjacent one of Ifield.
 In 1844 he was also a surveyor and in 1861 (B 19 p360) is described as an architect.
 He was born at Wiston and his son, also Henry (1826/27-83), described as a painter and later plumber (in 1881), doubtless worked with his father.
 Another son, John is recorded down to 1891 as a builder in Crawley.

 Renovated: Crawley, – St John (1844)

 M O’Connor O’Connor and Taylor W G Taylor